Mark Bradley (footballer, born 1988): Rotherham United

 Despite being placed on a transfer list, Bradley was featured in Rotherham United's pre–season friendly matches.
 Having sat out on the substitute bench for the first four matches of the 2011–12 season, he made his first appearance of the season, starting the whole game, in a 2–2 draw against Barnet on 20 August 2011.
 Bradley made in the next two matches before suffering a hamstring injury that kept him out for weeks.
-It wasn't until on 24 September 2011 when he made his return to the first team, coming on as a 67th-minute substitute, in a 4–0 loss against Southend United.
+On 24 September 2011, he made his return to the first team, coming on as a 67th-minute substitute, in a 4–0 loss against Southend United.
 However, his return was short–lived when Bradley suffered a dislocated shoulder against Sheffield United in the Football League Trophy and was substituted in the 64th minute, as the club lost 2–1.
 After the match, it was announced that he would be out for four months after undergoing a surgery.
 While on the sidelines, manager Scott praised Bradley for working his way to the first team, having been prepared to sell him in the summer.
 By January, he made his return to training, having recovered from a shoulder injury earlier than expected.
-After appearing twice on the substitute bench being un-used, Bradley made his return from injury, where he scored an own-goal in a 3–2 loss against Dagenham & Redbridge on 28 January 2012.
+After appearing twice on the substitute bench being unused, Bradley made his return from injury, where he scored an own-goal in a 3–2 loss against Dagenham & Redbridge on 28 January 2012.
 This was followed up by helping Rotherham United two clean sheets in the next two matches.
 Manager Scott said that he's planning to use Bradley and began using him in the right–back position.
 On 20 March 2012, he scored his first goal for the club in a 4–2 victory over Macclesfield Town.
 At the end of the 2011–12 season, Bradley went on to make twenty–two appearances and scoring two times in all competitions.